 HR will compile and maintain Virtual Interview Evaluation forms as part of the search file.

 The two or three finalists should be invited to campus for interviews.
-When on-campus interviews are scheduled, HR will provide the search committee chair with the following resources:
+When on-campus interviews are scheduled, HR will provide the search committee chair and the department administrative assistant with the following resources:

 An interview itinerary template